Punktum-dk/das-service-specification/README.md

 <a name="available-for-designated-user-from-waiting-list-available-on-waiting-list"></a>
 ### Available for designated user from waiting list: `available-on-waiting-list`

-A given domain name has been offered to the first entry on a waiting list and is awaiting the specific user's approval or decline to the this offer.
+A given domain name has been offered to the first entry on a waiting list and is awaiting the specific user's approval or decline to this offer.

 <a name="service-domainisavailable"></a>
 # Service `/domain/is_available`